Skalador/tam-your-tech-hour-openshift-virtualization-part-2/README.md

 ## Using OpenShift GitOps with VMs

-This part of the demo will create four `namespaces`
+This part of the demo will create two `namespaces`
-- `dev-demo-db`  -> Database for development
-- `prod-demo-db` -> Database for production
 - `dev-demo-vm`  -> VMs for development
 - `prod-demo-vm` -> VMs for production